Written by: Ryan Cook.

 As you read through this list, ask yourself, “Is my marriage foundation made up of these principles based on God’s Word?”
 If the answer is “kinda” or “maybe a couple of them” then I would dig a little deeper.

-If your marriage is not built on these foundational faith principles it might explain some of the challenges you’ve had.
+If your marriage is not built on these foundational faith principles it might explain some of the challenges or perpetual problems you’ve had.
 As the storms of life have come in (Covid-19, job loss, kids stuck at home in virtual learning, outside fear and stress) your marriage has taken some hits.

 If you are not pursuing the power of the Holy Spirit, showing your spouse unconditional love, responding to conflict with love and blessing, and so on, then your marriage foundation has some cracks in it.

 By God’s grace, it’s never too late to repair your foundation.
-Just like having to pier-and-beam a real house foundation, you can dig in and shore up the areas of your marriage that are not stable.
+Just like having to pier-and-beam a real house foundation, you can dig in and shore up the areas of your marriage that are not stable and learn how to build a strong foundation for a marriage.

 Simply begin the process by asking Jesus to show you where the foundation cracks in your marriage are starting to form.
-Don’t be afraid to have an honest conversation with your spouse about what foundation cracks they see.
-Approach the process with humility and grace.
+Don’t be afraid to have an honest conversation with your spouse about what cracks they see.
+Approach the process with humility, grace, fondness and admiration.
 Foundation work is not easy, but if your marriage is going to stand the test of time, it is absolutely critical!

 Ultimately, you must have the same spiritual foundation; a personal relationship with Jesus.
-Both husband and wife MUST have a personal walk with Jesus to really make the foundation strong.
+Both husband and wife MUST have a personal walk with Jesus to really make a solid foundation.

-With Jesus as our spiritual foundation, and a commitment to the five faith principles, your marriage foundation will be stronger than ever!
-In the coming weeks we will address what it looks like to repair other aspects our your 'marriage house' like the walls and roof.
+With Jesus as our spiritual foundation, and a commitment to the Five Faith Principles, your marriage foundation will be stronger than ever!
+In the coming weeks we will address what it looks like to repair other aspects of your “marriage house” like the walls and roof.

 Christian Family Life is a marriage discipleship ministry.
 We are here to offer resources and support no matter what condition your marriage is in.
 Our passion is to Build, Enrich, and Reconcile Marriages.
 Find out more at https://www.christianfamilylife.com/